-Pembina conducts a broad range of emergency response drills and exercises to test and validate plans, evaluate responder competency and/or qualification, and assess response capability, capacity, and resource allotment.
+Pembina conducts a broad range of emergency response exercises to test and validate plans, evaluate responder competency and/or qualification, and assess response capability, capacity, and resource allotment.

-Exercises are designed to test objectives and identify gaps in plans, processes, procedures and training; ensuring ongoing continuous improvement to the Emergency Management Program (EMP).
+Exercises are designed to test objectives and identify gaps in plans, processes, procedures and training; ensuring ongoing continuous improvement to the EMP.
 Exercises are scheduled on an annual basis; type and frequency are established according to applicable regulatory requirements and best practices.
-Exercise reports are produced following each session and are maintained by the Emergency Management Team.
+Exercise reports are produced following each session and are maintained by Emergency Management.
 Further information is available in the appropriate EMP documents.